netreplica/graphite/README.md

 Once added, deploy the topology with `sudo -E containerlab deploy -t <topology.yaml>`.
 Note `-E` parameter for `sudo` – it is needed to pass `SSH_CONNECTION` variable.

 Look for `Graphite visualization URL: http://<ip_address>:8080/graphite` Containerlab output.
-If you are running Containerlab on a VM via an SSH session, the `<ip_address>` in the URL should be the one use are using to connect to the VM, so there is a good chance the link will just work.
-If not, you might need to replace `<ip_address>` with proper one to connect to Graphite.
+If you are running Containerlab on a VM via an SSH session, the `<ip_address>` in the URL should be the one you are using to connect to the VM, so there is a good chance the link will just work.
+If not, you might need to replace `<ip_address>` with proper address to connect to Graphite.

 ## Running Graphite as a standalone Docker container